Deportation as a Business Model

 Given the above information we can have an insight in the costs of deportations under the EU-Turkey statement.
 In between 2016 and 2018 (24-7-2018) the logistical costs of ferry deportations can be estimated around 660.358,00 Euro.
 However, it must be noted that this is a rough calculation as most probably, many more financial resources are spent due to frequent cancellations of deportations, wages of Frontex personnel, transport from other Greek islands to removal centres, and so on.

 Furthermore, we do not have any information about the costs of deportations by plane, which are most likely more expensive.
 Therefore the presented costs of deportation are actually much lower than the actual costs.
 Yet, the presented data exposes the enormous investment of energy and resourches to deport people who search for a better life.
 In other words, the EU-Turkey deportation regime operates with huge financial resources, thereby creating a new business model and financial incentive for private companies.
 This privatization of certain phases of the deportation process is a development we should continue to critically observe, because it could create another precedent to deregulate EUropean migration management.
-A precedent that could further collide migration management and human rights that further alienates the acountability of national and European authorities from their very real responsibility in these processes.
+A precedent that could further collide migration management and human rights that further alienates the acountability of national and European authorities from their responsibilities in these processes.

 Further reading about the dangers of privatizing migration management: